“Commissioner Grayson will see you now.”

 Alice looked down, seemingly confused by his comment.

-Oh shit.
 She bit her lip, heat against her cheeks as she only just noticed what she had thrown on.
-Her shirt was pure white, tucked into her black jeans.
-Two strategically placed avocados were the only pattern on the front.
-Luckily it was one of her politer shirts, he was fortunate it was relatively clean.
+Her shirt was pure white with two strategically placed avocados on the front.
+Tucked into her black jeans it looked relatively clean.
+She was grateful it was one of her politer shirts.

 He thought she was acting up.